Because the planet deserves a gift too.

-Or it can be as easy as reusing gift bags you've been gifted from the past- this is what I do!
+8. Or it can be as easy as reusing gift bags you've been gifted from the past- this is what I do!
 I save every bag I have been given throughout the year and reuse them.
-Then, once the gifts I give are opened, I politely ask if it's OK that I take my bags back and people usually don't mind as they may have thrown it away anyway.
+Then, once the gifts are opened, a majority of those gift bags would go to the trash so I just steal some back.

 For Tying/ Holding Together:

 Rope string/ Twine (you can find these at any craft store like Michael's or online at Amazon)